The Ultimate Guide to Puppy Feeding

 Transitioning to Adult Food

 Switching a puppy to adult food must be done carefully to avoid digestive upset.
-The transition typically begins when a puppy reaches around 75% of their adult weight, which happens at different times depending on the size of the breed as stated by American Kennel Club (AKC).
-Small breeds may switch at 7-9 months while larger breeds might transition around the 12-month mark.
-Gradually mix in adult food over a period of 7-10 days, increasing the proportion of adult food to puppy food until completely switched.
+The transition typically begins when a puppy reaches around 75% of its adult weight, which happens at different times depending on the size of the breed, as stated by the American Kennel Club (AKC).
+Small breeds may switch at 7-9 months, while larger breeds might transition around the 12-month mark.
+Gradually mix in adult food over 7-10 days, increasing the proportion of adult food to puppy food until completely switched.

 Small Breeds: Begin transition at 7-9 months